 The conference now heads into its fifth year, and the impact is tangible.
 Spanning an ever-broader geographic reach (the 2013 Vanguard class was more geographically diverse than ever, with members hailing from 28 cities), this growing network of Vanguard alumni is catalyzing new collaborations and partnerships while spreading innovative ideas.
 Read about Vanguard alumni here, and click here for a recap of the 2013 Vanguard in Cleveland.

 2014 marks the fifth annual Next City Vanguard conference and the first time a Southern city has hosted the event.
 Chattanooga is a city in a state of renewal.
 Its legacy rail networks have made way for new industry in fiber optics.
 The conversion of a major bridge into a pedestrian walkway, the expansion of a riverside aquarium, and the construction of a new pier and park are just a few examples of how the city has reclaimed its riverfront and continues to redevelop its downtown.
 Chattanooga has become a home for tech start-ups, popups and incubators, attracting professionals and giving the city a new face.

-Made possible with support from the Lyndhurst Foundation, the Benwood Foundation and the Footprint Foundation, next year’s Vanguard conference will gather 40 ambitious individuals under the age of 40 who have demonstrated the ability to have an impact on their city or on the national dialogue about urban issues.
-Selected applicants’ lodging and all conference programming costs will be covered.
-In addition, breakfast and lunch will be provided.
+Made possible with support from the Lyndhurst Foundation, the Benwood Foundation and the Footprint Foundation, this year’s Vanguard conference will gather 40 ambitious individuals under the age of 40 who have demonstrated the ability to have an impact on their city or on the national dialogue about urban issues.

 How to Apply